ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Downscale all stage and stage_gdt textures to make the game crashless
 * P2's scores and rings add to game totals at ranking
 * "Airbug" (occasionally P1 or P2 will be stuck in the floating state until hurt after entering wind/fan/elecfan objects) Fixed
-* DevilDoom crashing fixed (P2's skin data will be transparent in DevilDoom stage until death as a side effect)
+* DevilDoom crashing fixed (P2's skin data will be transparent in DevilDoom stage until death as a side effect) | We force a death on level start for v2.3+
 * DevilDoom is balanced for two players (ring collection is shared)
 * Worm Enemies and Alien Gunships target closest player